Emulating Haiku In VMware Fusion

 For Google Code In 2017, Brihadeesh Radhakrishnan created a video on how to install Haiku in VMware Fusion [6 MiB].

-Both the vmdk and iso are available there, do select the closest mirror to enjoy higher transfer rates.
+Start by downloading a Haiku ISO image, do select the closest mirror to enjoy higher transfer rates.
 Verify using the checksums to make sure that the downloaded files are not corrupted as they are big files.
-VMware Fusion is available for free on their website which can be found here.
+VMware Fusion is available for free.

 Go to section:

-This method is pretty much similar to installing on an actual machine, but a little more tedious than running Haiku from a VM image
+This method is pretty much similar to installing on an actual machine.

 At the Installation method screen, choose Create a new custom virtual machine.

-Then, on the operating system type screen, for the operating system, select Other.
+On the operating system type screen, select Other.
 For version, do take note to make sure that Other is selected.
 Do not select Other 64-bit.
 After selecting, click Continue.